-The Grassroot Project was originally founded in 2009 by Tyler Spencer and 39 other Georgetown University student-athletes.
-After learning that 1 in 20 DC residents was living with HIV—a statistic that rivaled some Sub-Saharan African countries—the founding athletes of The Grassroot Project wouldn’t be caught witnessing the epidemic from the sidelines…they wanted to fight back.
-Tyler had three years of experience working on HIV prevention with soccer players in South Africa.
-He knew that sports could be used as an effective tool to break the ice around HIV prevention, and he also believed that student-athletes were a tremendous untapped resource for addressing DC’s public health crisis.
+Tyler had years of experience working on HIV prevention with soccer players in South Africa.
+He saw how sports could be used as an effective tool to break the ice around HIV prevention, and believed that student-athletes were a tremendous untapped resource for addressing DC’s public health crisis.

-The Grassroot Project started small with 40 athletes volunteering to run 8-week HIV prevention programs in four schools.
-Since 2009, however, our work has grown tremendously…we’ve now worked in more than 50 schools and community centers across DC, involved more than 1,000 student-athletes from four DC universities, and reached over 7,000 DC youth with our programs.
+Grassroots started small with an 8-week HIV prevention program in four schools, but has grown tremendously since then.
+We’ve now worked in more than 50 schools and community centers across DC, recruited more than 1,500 student-athletes from four DC universities, and reached over 10,000 DC youth with our programs.
 As we have grown, the rates of HIV have consistently declined, year after year.
-Unfortunately, DC teens still live in a city with an HIV prevalence of nearly 3%–we still have a lot of work to do.
+Unfortunately, DC teens still live in a city with an HIV prevalence of nearly 3%–so we still have work to do.

 Tyler works with a team of high school students and local health educators to adapt the South African soccer-based HIV prevention curriculum for use in DC.

 The first 40 Grassroot Coaches are recruited.
 They represent 9 sports teams at Georgetown University.

 The first group of Grassroot Coaches is trained, and TGP programs start at four local schools.

 MTV gives TGP the “Staying Alive Award” and $50,000 to support our growth.
 Months later, the DC Department of Health begins a 4-year grant partnership with TGP.